General elections in Singapore: Banners and posters

 Once nomination proceedings have ended on nomination day, the returning officer issues to each candidate, group of candidates or their election agents a permit authorising banners and posters to be displayed.
 The permit specifies the maximum number of banners and posters that may be displayed, any restrictions as to the places where or manner in which they must not be displayed, and the period after polling day within which they must be removed.
 All banners and posters must have a stamp bearing the returning officer's official mark on the bottom right-hand corner.
 They may not be displayed within 200 m of any polling station or any shorter distance as the returning officer may specify.
 Among other things, it is an offence punishable by a fine of up to $1,000 or imprisonment not exceeding 12 months to alter, deface, destroy, obliterate or remove any banner or poster, or to display a banner or poster in such a way as to obscure any banner or poster already displayed.
+An additional rule added on 15 April 2025 that they are not allowed to post any new banners, flags and posters until the start of campaigning, with exceptions for some banners, flags or posters that are used as permanent location markers, or existing ones that were placed in the constituency prior to the issuance (such as Town Council banners); Aetos Security Management could take down posters at its own discretion if there were violations.